About Red Sail Advisors and Rey Spadoni

 He spent the first eight years of his career working as a health care consultant with Ernst & Young, supporting tax-exempt financings through the development of financial feasibility studies, facilitating affiliation and integrated system formation efforts, and leading strategic planning initiatives for a number of organizations, including academic medical centers, acute care hospitals, and community-based health and social service providers.

-Additionally, Rey has served on several not-for-profit boards of directors, is a frequent industry speaker, and is the author of Amazon bestseller “Saving Organizations That Matter: Ascending From the Confluence of Chaos”.
 He holds a Master of Business Administration degree from Boston University and completed his undergraduate degree at Holy Cross College.
 Additionally, he has served as a deacon in the Roman Catholic Archdiocese of Boston since 2004.

 Consultants